 A lesson you can take from this case study

-Take financial advice while you're in the strongest position to do so - today!
-Don't put it off, like our lottery winners did, because they risked frittering away their opportunity.
+Take financial advice while you're in the strongest position to do so.